-Air New Zealand has announced it will introduce new rules for domestic flights throughout New Zealand from mid-December, with all passengers required to either show proof of fully vaccination, or present a negative COVID test prior to their flight.
+Air New Zealand has announced it will introduce new rules for domestic flights throughout New Zealand from mid-December, with all passengers required to either show proof of full vaccination or present a negative COVID test prior to their flight.

-The policy will be in place “for an inital period” from 14 December 2021 until 31 March 2022, and be applicable to all passangers aged 12 and over.
+The policy will be in place “for an initial period” from 14 December 2021 until 31 March 2022 and be applicable to all passengers aged 12 and over.

 Both vaccination and testing proof must come from a source approved by the New Zealand government.

-PCR tests can be completed via free community testing centres our through a passenger’s GP, however must be taken within the 72 hours prior to departure.
+PCR tests can be completed via free community testing centres through a passenger’s GP, however, this must be taken within 72 hours prior to departure.

-The airline said the new policy hopes to add a “new layer of assurance” for customers travelleing throughout the country over the busy Christmas and summer holiday period.
+The airline said the new policy hopes to add a “new layer of assurance” for customers travelling throughout the country over the busy Christmas and summer holiday periods.

-Air New Zealand Chief Executive Greg Foran welcome the change as a means of reducing the spread of COVID, as Kiwis reconnect with friends and whānau (family).
+Air New Zealand chief executive Greg Foran welcomes the change as a means of reducing the spread of COVID, as Kiwis reconnect with friends and whānau (family).

 “Delta has really upped the stakes.
 What once kept us safe is no longer enough and we need an extra layer of protection.
 That’s why we’re taking a step further to keep our customers safe, while allowing all Kiwis to fly,” Foran said.

-The airline says they recieved “overwhelming feedback” from employees and customers alike to introduce additional health protections for post-pandemic travel.
+The airline says they received “overwhelming feedback” from employees and customers alike to introduce additional health protections for post-pandemic travel.

 “We’re making this change so we can all travel our beautiful country over summer and fly with a peace of mind that everyone onboard is seated shoulder-to-shoulder against COVID,” Foran said.